 |Date||Sunrise (Irish Time)||Sunset (Irish Time)|

 Mercury is hard to see as it is so close to the Sun.
 Make sure the Sun has set before looking for it.
-It is possible to see Mercury after sunset in the northwest for the first half of the month.
-From around mid month, Mercury’s brightness has reduced too much to be seen.
+It is possible to see Mercury after sunset in the northwest for the first few days of the month.
+After the 11th June, Mercury is a morning object and it is hard to see.

 Stars and Constellations